 Popular Skills for Shipper/Receiver

-Survey results show that Shippers and Receivers use a fair number of skills.
-Most notably, facility with Packaging, Inventory Management, and Customer Service are correlated to pay that is significantly above average, leading to increases of 25 percent, 19 percent, and 7 percent, respectively.
+Survey results suggest that Shippers and Receivers put a wide range of professional skills to use.
+Most notably, facility with Packaging, Inventory Management, and Receiving are correlated to pay that is significantly above average, leading to increases of 24 percent, 18 percent, and 9 percent, respectively.
 Skills that seem to negatively impact pay include forklift and Forklift Operator.
-Those proficient in Inventory Control are, more often than not, also skilled in Receiving.
+For most people, competency in Inventory Control indicates knowledge of Receiving.